 Understand your competitors’ marketing strategy and learn what works.
 There are several reasons why analyzing your competition matters, but in a nutshell competitive analytics puts your own site analytics into context.
 Thus, giving you a clearer understanding of what metrics are important, what strategies are working (for you and your competitors), and allows you to identify and anticipate industry trends.
 All of these angles help inform your overall strategy and allow you to make more knowledgeable business decisions that will positively affect your position in the market.

-Related feature: Competitive Intelligence Tools
+Related feature: Competitive Analysis Tools

 Follow SEO best practices on your website.
 SEO is a very important strategy that deserves a significant amount of your time and attention.
 But SEO is not just about improving the promotion and visibility of your website.
 It’s also about making your site better for your customers who use it to interface with your brand.
 Without a good user experience you have little hope of keeping or converting your customers.